JimLynchCodes/Titanium-Lambda/README.md

 AWS CodeStar Forum: https://forums.aws.amazon.com/forum.jspa?forumID=248

+## Why "Titanium"?

+## Official Song
+The official song of the Titanium Lambda project is [Titanium by Dabid Guetta & Sia](https://www.youtube.com/watch?v=JRfuAukYTKg).

+Imagine your Lambdas singing along to the lyrics:

+  _`♪ You shoot me requeeeeests, but I won't fail!
+I AM TITAAAAANNNNNNIIIIIIIUUUUUUUUUUUMMMM! ♪`_

 ## Thanks!

 Thanks for checking out this repository.
 Feel free to open issues with questions or suggestions, and if you like this please give it a star!